Planning Your Dream Police Facility

 Harbour Contractors was selected for Chicago’s new 23rd, now 19th, District Police Station, replacing their existing facility.
 The old station was built in the 1930s and did not have adequate space or amenities to service the Town Hall District.

-The new station consists of a two-story 44,000 SF load-bearing masonry building with a design based on the prototype for other new police stations that have been built throughout the City.
+The new station consists of a two-story 44,000 SF load-bearing masonry building with a design based on the prototype for other new police stations built throughout the City.

 Achieving LEED® Gold Certification from the USGBC